Leave-one-out least squares Monte Carlo algorithm for pricing Bermudan options: Numerical results

+For each example in this section, we run two experiments.
+The first experiment is to ensure that the LOOLSM method eliminates look-ahead bias similarly to the LSM-2 method.
+We run $n_\textsc{mc}=100$ sets of simulations with $N=4\times 10^4$ paths and price options with the three methods.
+Additionally, we price the corresponding European options using the Monte Carlo method with the same sets of paths.

 The second experiment is to validate the convergence rate of the bias in Theorem~\ref{theorem:3.1}.
-Here, we run the LSM and LOOLSM methods with varying $N$ and $M$.
-We first generate a pool of $1.44\times 10^6$ Monte Carlo paths and split them into $n_\textsc{mc} =10,\,20,\,30,\,40,\,60,\,120,\,240$, and $720$ sets.
-Therefore, one simulation set comprises $N=1.44\times 10^{6}/n_\textsc{mc}$ paths and the price offset is computed from the $n_\textsc{mc}$ prices.
-By varying $N$ among the same path pool, we control the Monte Carlo variance as much as possible and make the simulation size $N$ the most important factor to measure look-ahead bias.
-At the same time, the number of regressors, $M$, is also varied by including polynomials of higher terms.
-In this way, we measure look-ahead bias as a function of $M/N$.
-For the second experiment, we use the European option price as a control variate to better estimate the prices when $n_\textsc{mc}$ is small.
-The measured look-ahead bias is not affected by the control variate because the same amount is adjusted for both the LSM and the LOOLSM prices.
+We run the LSM and LOOLSM methods with varying $N$ and $M$.
+We first generate a pool of $720\times 10^4$ Monte Carlo paths and split them into groups of $N=0.5,\,1.5,\,3,\,6,\,9,\,12,\,18,$ and $36 \; \times \; 10^{4}$ paths.
+Therefore, the generated groups comprise $n_\textsc{mc} = 720\times 10^{4} / N$ ($=1440,\cdots, 20$) Monte Carlo runs, and we compute the price offset and standard deviation from the $n_\textsc{mc}$ prices.
+By varying $N$ within the same path pool, we control the Monte Carlo variance as much as possible and make the simulation size $N$ the most important factor to measure look-ahead bias.
+Simultaneously, we vary the number of regressors ($M$) by including polynomials of higher terms.
+We thus measure look-ahead bias as a function of $M/N$.